DataDog/documentation/content/account_management/multi_account.md

 ### Upload SAML IdP metadata

-As specified in the Create a new organization section, this command is only useful to retrieve information about the current org until further changes.
+As specified in the Create a new organization section, this command is only useful to retrieve information about the current organization until further changes.
 Arguments:

 * idp_file (required): path to XML metadata file you wish to upload